Mediterranean Chicken Thighs

 - 2 tablespoons crumbled feta cheese

-- Preheat oven to 375F.
-Pat the chicken thighs dry and lightly season with salt and pepper.
+- Preheat oven to 400F.
+Pat the thighs dry and lightly season with salt and pepper.

 - Meanwhile, in a large bowl mix together the garlic, tomatoes, both olives, remaining 1 tablespoon oil, balsamic vinegar, and sea salt.